 The bridge is listed on the National Register of Historic Places under Criterion “A” (Community Development – Transportation) and Criterion “C” (Engineering Design).
 Built in 1929, it has admirably carried traffic over the Mississippi River for nearly 90 years.
 However, leaking expansion joints and leaking drainage elements have led to deterioration of concrete components.
 This deterioration is a mixture of freeze thaw damage and corrosion based damage.

 The City of Minneapolis, along with the SEH consultant team, are working together to design a rehabilitation project for the bridge that meets several goals, including:

-The design work for the rehabilitation project will be completed by the end of 2018.
-Construction will begin in the Spring of 2019, and will continue into 2020.
-There will be traffic impacts and detours during construction.
+The design work for the rehabilitation project will be completed by the spring of 2019.
+Construction will begin in the fall of 2019, with the majority of the construction work completed by late fall 2020.
+The final completion date for construction is July 2021.
+There will be road closures and detours during the 2020 construction season.

 In conjunction with the bridge rehabilitation work, the City also plans to replace a large-diameter water main which is suspended from the bridge structure.
 Installed in 1949, the water main has suffered from many of the same deteriorating conditions as the bridge.
 The main will be removed from beneath the bridge, and a replacement will be installed underneath the Mississippi River by digging two large, deep shafts on either side of the river and using a specialized tunneling machine to install the new water main beneath the river.
 The water main installation is expected to begin at the end of late spring 2019, with the new main being placed into service in March, 2020.